nescioquid/pokeemerald-expansion/docs/tutorials/how_to_code_entry.md

 Awesome!
 Now our `GetCodeFeedback` function performs the task we want it to, and returns a 2 to our event script so it can handle the situation appropriately.
 That's our next and final step!

-### 3. Handle new `GetCodeFeedback` case in event script
+### Handle new `GetCodeFeedback` case in event script

-To clarify, this step is *optional*.
+To clarify, this step is _optional_.
 You don't need to do anything else after `GetCodeFeedback` has run if you don't want to, as all the functionality is there; once that function finishes, everything in the Pokedex will be marked as caught.

 The reason we might want to do this step, and the reason we pass results back to the event script in the first place, is so we can handle providing the player with some dialogue based on what they're doing.